KIB-RUB-7/MovieBox/IntroductionToMovieBox.md

 ### Where does the idea of ​​creating our MovieBox Mobile App come from ?

-You all know this situation where you discuss a film with your friends, you boast of its merits, but you can not remember his name!
+You all know this situation where you discuss a movie with your friends, you boast of its merits, but you can not remember the title!
 Or this text that we receive: "Hey, what's the name of the movie you've already told me about?"

 No more blockages, endless expectations, grilled neurons to think.
 I propose here to make a mobile application to manage your movies.